718 Naval Air Squadron: Army Co-operation Training Unit

 Four years later, on 5 June 1944, the squadron was reformed to operate as an Army Co-operation Training Unit, with its base at RNAS Henstridge (HMS Dipper), Somerset.
 It was equipped with six Supermarine Spitfire PR Mk XII, a photo-reconnaissance variant of the fighter aircraft along with nine Supermarine Seafire F Mk III, a navalised version of the Supermarine Spitfire.
 In its role as an Army Co-operation Training Unit the unit trained new pilots in a variety of tactical reconnaissance techniques so they could replace experienced pilots on already on deployment.
 They also operated an Air Combat course.

 No.4 Naval Air Fighting School

 The following year the unit was operating in a new role as the School of Naval Air Reconnaissance, but was rebased, on 17 August 1945, to RNAS Ballyhalbert (HMS Corncrake), County Down, Northern Ireland and had its role change again, this time to the No.4 Naval Air Fighting School.

-In this context, Vought Corsair, an American carrier-borne fighter-bomber, took the place of the Supermarine Spitfire PR Mk XIII aircraft, with additional North American Harvard training aircraft and Miles Martinet aircraft incorporated to provide target facilities.
-The squadron was disbanded in November, with the Vought Corsair aircraft being abandoned at sea from HMS Ranger, while the remaining aircraft were transferred to 794 Naval Air Squadron at RNAS Eglinton.
+In this context, Vought Corsair, an American carrier-borne fighter-bomber, took the place of the Supermarine Spitfire PR Mk XIII aircraft, with additional North American Harvard training aircraft and Miles Martinet aircraft incorporated to provide target towing facilities.
+The squadron was disbanded in November, with the Vought Corsair aircraft being abandoned at sea from HMS Ranger, while the remaining aircraft were transferred to 794 Naval Air Squadron at RNAS Eglinton, County Londonderry.

 Seafire conversion unit

 A Miles Master similar to ones used by the unit between 1946 and 1947.

-On 23 August 1946, the squadron was reformed for the third time at RNAS Eglington (HMS Gannet), County Londonderry, Northern Ireland, to operate as a Seafire conversion squadron within the 51st Training Air Group, but was transferred to the 52nd Training Group in November of that year.
+On 23 August 1946, the squadron was reformed for the third time at RNAS Eglinton (HMS Gannet), County Londonderry, Northern Ireland, to operate as a Supermarine Seafire conversion squadron within the 51st Training Air Group, but was transferred to the 52nd Training Group in November of that year.
 In its role as a conversion squadron the unit worked with Supermarine Seafire L Mk.III fighter aircraft, alongside two types of advanced trainer aircraft: North American Harvard and Miles Master.

 In November, the squadron underwent a transfer of its Commanding Officer and staff with 794 Naval Air Squadron, allowing them to gain embarked experience with the new squadron.
 On 17 March 1947, the squadron was disbanded for the penultimate time.